IEEE-NITK/ieee-nitk.github.io/CONTRIBUTING.md

 - Visit your the address next to "Server address" on your browser to see the local version of your blog running, in my case http://127.0.0.1:4000

 ## Step 4: Publishing your article

+Create a new branch in your local repo by the command `git checkout -b <branch_name>`

 Commit and push your changes to your forked repo.
 Once those changes are in, go ahead and make a pull request to the [main blog's repo](https://github.com/IEEE-NITK/ieee-nitk.github.io).